AdamCraven/AdamCraven/README.md

 I'm Adam, I'm a system thinker who has built projects like [principles.dev](https://principles.dev).
 My mission is to make software engineering better for everyone.

 You can follow me on twitter [@principles_dev](https://twitter.com/principles_dev) if you want to hear about using principles in software engineering.
 You can also get in touch at adam@[the above domain].
+My personal site is https://adamcraven.com